kabukuanesu/kabukuanesu/README.md

 - 👋 Hi, I’m @kabukuanesu
 - 👀 I’m interested in Machine Learning using Python
-- 🌱 I’m currently learning HBsc Software Engineering
+- 🌱 I’m currently studying a degree in Software Engineering
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me ... +263784314602
+- 📫 How to reach me ... +263 78 431 4602

 <!---
 kabukuanesu/kabukuanesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.